 Code 675: Erdal Yigit

-Prof. Yigit (GMU) works on a bbroad range of topics from atmospheric, space and planetary sciences, in particular, global modeling of and internal wave effects in planetary atmospheres, such as, Earth and Mars.
+Prof. Yigit (GMU) works on a broad range of topics from atmospheric, space and planetary sciences, in particular, global modeling of and internal wave effects in planetary atmospheres, such as, Earth and Mars.
 He is the developer of the first whole atmosphere gravity wave parameterization suitable for general circulation models of planetary atmospheres.